raphdamico/zone-guide/src/guide/mods/README.md

 2. You retain ownership of any original material you write for your mod, and you assume no ownership of any material in THE ZONE RPG

-3. If you publish your Module (in spreadsheet form), for example on your website or with an Itch.io store page, please credit it as a `Module for The Zone RPG, ©2020 Raph D'Amico (www.TheZoneRpg.com)` when describing it
+3. If you publish your Module (in spreadsheet form), for example on your website or with an Itch.io store page, please credit it as a `Module for The Zone RPG, ©2021 Raph D'Amico (www.TheZoneRpg.com)` when describing it

 4. You are absolutely welcome to charge for your supplement or offer it for free.
 Up to you.

-5. You may not reproduce, distribute any material from `The Zone Rules Reference` or `The Zone Base Content`, or publish them in any other formats than as a spreadsheet that can be loaded into [play.TheZoneRpg.com](https://play.TheZoneRpg.com)
+5. You may not reproduce, distribute any material from `The Zone Rules Reference`, `The Zone Base Content`, and any image assets used in the game at play.thezonerpg.com, or publish them in any other formats than as a spreadsheet that can be loaded into [play.TheZoneRpg.com](https://play.TheZoneRpg.com)

 > A note about this last one: many of you are excited for the physical version (I am too, trust me!) and may want to use this to make your own print & play version.
 But I would prefer it if you were able to play it as intended!
 The Kickstarter is coming soon...